Aggregate Transformation in SSIS Advanced Mode

 Aggregate transformation in SSIS Advanced Mode 16

-Let us see the result of Group By English Country Region Name.
+Let us see the result of the Group By English Country Region Name.
 For this, open the Management studio and write the below query

 SELECT [EnglishCountryRegionName]